Gujarat: Congress Leader Himanshu Vyas Joins BJP

 He had been sidelined in the Congress for the last two years, Vyas claimed.

-Vyas had fought an election twice from the Wadhwan Assembly seat in the Surendranagar district of the state but lost both times.
+Vyas had fought the election twice from the Wadhwan Assembly seat in the Surendranagar district of the state but lost both times.